harshil-lu/Sentiment_Analysis_using_ML/README.md

 4- Plug our feature vector into the Naive Bayes Classifier.

+Maximum Entropy Classifier:

+The input to an instance of the Maximum Entropy Evaluator is made up of four parameters:

+1- Number of tweets to train on (filesubset)

+2- Minimum number of occurences a feature must have appeared to be included as a feature (min_occurences)

+3- The number of iterations to run GIS (max_iter)

+4- What n-grams to use (grams, a list)

 Then we utilise the TextBlob class's sentiment.polarity function to get the polarity of a tweet ranging from -1 to 1.